Edmund J. James: Personal life

 James married Anna Margarethe Lange on August 22, 1879, whom he met during his time at the University of Halle.

-They had in total of 3 children named Anthony John, born in 1885, Herman Gerlach, born in 1887, and Helen Dickson, born in 1889.
+They had three children named Anthony John (b.1885), Herman Gerlach, (b.1887), and Helen Dickson, (b.1889).
 James never had the best health with the contribution of working late and not having much exercise except for his hobby of horseback riding.
 It was said that he would ride around campus in his horse peeking at a window or looking at many lands in the area.

 He lived in the old white house in front of the campus until the first world war came and made it be used for the Y.M.C.A for the school of military aeronautics.
 He then resided to a house on Nevada St., later to be used by successor David Kinley.

-James was known to have many acquaintances around the country and around the world.
-He had known many professors from different universities around the world.
-In conversations with many faculty, he was always talking about many topics.
-He was an educated man and would be up to date with many books which would range from mathematics to natural sciences.
-He was a kind person, and a faculty member said the reason behind all his kindness was because he wanted to be appreciated.
+James was known to have many acquaintances around the world, including professors from different universities.
+He was an educated man who conversed on a variety of subjects, such as mathematics and natural sciences.
+He was said to be a kind person; one faculty member attributed his kindness to a wish to be appreciated.

-Motivation was a big factor in James’s persona, and it would show when he would motivate the University to achieve and reach for more.
+Motivation was a big factor in James's persona, shown when he encouraged students and faculty to reach for more.
 In a convocation on December 3, 1914, he said:

-“I should like to have it said that at Illinois the members of the faculty from student assistants in the laboratories to the heads of departments show the keenest interest in the work and welfare of the students, helping them when they need help, inspiring them, holding them moreover always strictly to their work, as the most moral lesson which can be taught to a student.”

 Death

-On June 17, after living for 5 years on a farm near Covina, California, he had died at the age of 70.
+On June 17, after living for five years on a farm near Covina, California, James died at the age of seventy.
 His death was caused by uraemia and hardening of the arteries.
+He was buried at Mount Hope Cemetery in Urbana.

-In the funeral service, the University senate marched in their academic uniform with the active and honorary pallbearers beside them.
+In the funeral service, the university senate marched in their academic uniform with the active and honorary pallbearers beside them.
 In the sermon by Reverend James C. Baker, he would talk about the personal characteristics James had.
 David Kinley gave a speech summarizing the achievements of his old friend and leader.
-In addition to the speech, Kinley also recited a poem, it states:
+In addition to the speech, Kinley also recited a poem: